sylvchev/simple_esn/README.md

 ## Simple ESN

-**Simple_esn** implement a Python class of simple Echo State Networks models witin the Scikit-learn framework.
+**Simple_esn** implement a Python class of simple Echo State Networks models within the Scikit-learn framework.
 It is intended to be a fast-and-easy transformation of an input signal in a reservoir of neurons.
 The classification or regression could be done with any scikit-learn classifier/regressor.